unionai/unionai-docs/source/data-input-output/flytefile.md

 `open(ff, mode="r")`

 The former calls `FlyteFile`'s `open` method and returns a stream to the file without downloading it.
-The latter calls the built-in Python function `open` passing a `FlyteFile`, downloads the file to the local container file system, and returns a handle to that file.
+The latter calls the built-in Python function `open()`, downloads the specified `FlyteFile` to the local container file system, and returns a handle to that file.

 :::